Cori Bush: Tenure

 In 2022, Bush secured $750,000 in Community Project Funding for expansions to the Urban League facilities in North St. Louis, as well as funding for other area service organizations.

-As of July 2022, Bush had voted in line with Joe Biden's stated position 93.0% of the time.

 Bush was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

-Following Bush's introduction of a ceasefire resolution in 2023, St. Louis County Prosecutor Wesley Bell announced his candidacy against her for the following election.
+Following Bush's introduction of a Gaza ceasefire resolution in 2023, St. Louis County Prosecutor Wesley Bell announced his candidacy against her for the following election.
 Reports indicated that American Israel Public Affairs Committee (AIPAC) has marked her and other members of "the Squad" for "high dollar challengers."
 Co-founder for LinkedIn, billionaire Reid Hoffman, also expressed intentions to fund opponents of both Bush and Tlaib.

 On January 30, 2024, Bush confirmed reports that she was under investigation by the U.S. Department of Justice and Federal Election Commission for alleged misuse of federal security money.
 Bush also claimed the Office of Congressional Ethics had previously investigated the same allegations and voted unanimously to dismiss the case after finding no evidence of wrongdoing.

 For the 2024 fiscal year, Bush secured over $13 million in federal earmarks to fund projects in the St. Louis area, including emergency food and shelter services and redevelopment for a housing complex.
 Total federal funds to Missouri were reduced from previous cycles as neither Missouri senator requested funds.

 Foreign and defense policy

 In September 2021, Bush was one of eight Democrats to vote against the funding of Israel's Iron Dome missile defense system.

+In March 2022, amidst Russia's invasion of Ukraine, Bush was one of two Democrats to vote against a bill to ban oil from Russia.

 She condemned the October 7 attacks.
 On October 16, 2023, Bush introduced a resolution calling for a ceasefire in the Gaza war.
 She condemned Israel's bombing of the Gaza Strip that killed thousands of Palestinian civilians in Gaza.